 Sure it did.
 It sucked you in.
-And the reason you hear that strange sucking sound is because I didn't start off the article like most people do.
+And the reason you hear that strange sucking sound is because I didn't start off the article as most people do.
 Most people slide logically into an article.
 But you can use the power of the story.
 And not just the story, but the middle of the story.
-Because there, smack bang in the middle, lies the drama—the part that really captivates your reader.
+Because there, smack bang in the middle lies the drama—the part that really captivates your reader.

 So how do you know what to pick as you unfold your story?

-The answer is actually quite mundane—even, counter intuitive.
+The answer is actually quite mundane—even, counter-intuitive.
 To get that drama, you don't have to pick anything particularly exciting.
 You just have to make it exciting for me.

 So let's say we went back into my world of yesterday

 Were the purchase of the shoes the most important point?

 Or was it the purchase of a draughtsman's table?